harvester/harvester/enhancements/20240805-encrypted-block-volume.md

   If it's encrypted, it shows LUKS header information.
 Otherwise, it shows invalid LUKS device.
   ![](./20240805-encrypted-block-volume/06.png)

   Then, you could use wrong password to `lukeOpen` it.
+If passphrase is wrong, it shows `No key available with this passphrase`.
+If passphrase is correct, it shows `which is in use (already mapped or mounted)` because CSI driver have mounted it.
+The mounted path is in `/dev/mapper` on the same host.
   ![](./20240805-encrypted-block-volume/07.png)
+- Verify that VM image is encrypted.
+  Suggest that only start one VM without extra disks.
+After vm starts, there is only one disk in `/dev/longhorn`.
+Use the same method as in the previous step to verify it.

 ### Limitations